SainsburyWellcomeCentre/lasagna/README.md

 The install Python 3 and a couple of other packages without which you won't be able to install the rest of the dependencies:

 ```
 brew install freetype pkg-config python3
 ```

-Now you can install using
+Now you can install the dependencies in requirements.txt using:
 ```
+pip3 install numpy
-pip3 install -r requirements.txt
+pip3 install matplotlib
+...
 ```

-We aren't installing in your use directory because you'll be using the brew install location, which doesn't require admin rights and doesn't interfere with the system Python install.
+Strange failures occur if you try to install from the dependency file directly but individually the installs do work.

 ## Setup ##
-After the first run, Lasagna creates a preferenes file in the ```.lasagna``` hidden directory in your home directory.
+After the first run, Lasagna creates a preferences file in the ```.lasagna``` hidden directory in your home directory.
 You may need to edit this file to make Lasagna aware of its built in-plugins. i.e. edit the pluginPaths preference.
 This step isn't user-friendly, sorry.